Our History

 2000

 Demand grows for Reuven’s math, logic, and problem solving classes.
 He teaches every evening and on weekends, while juggling full-time work as a Risk Manager at a leading Canadian financial institution.
 Reuven’s attention to detail leads him to accumulate years of research in the field of gifted education, problem-solving competitions, and puzzles.
-He co-authors workbooks with his daughter, Karine Rashkovsky, and they name these books “Brain Power Enrichment” because the focus is on critical-thinking skills above all else.
+He authors workbooks named “Brain Power Enrichment” because the focus is on critical-thinking skills above all else.

 2001

-Reuven enlists Karine Rashkovsky to join him in teaching groups of students.
-The father-daughter team open a modest two-classroom location on the cusp of North York and Thornhill.
-Karine—a graduate of Reuven’s classes—brings a fresh perspective and energy to Math/Problem Solving at Brain Power.
+Reuven enlists Karine Rashkovsky and a team of PhD and gifted education experts to join him in teaching groups of students.
+The team open a modest two-classroom location on the cusp of North York and Thornhill.

 2003

-As a bright student herself, Karine (now in university) recalls her own frustrations in a school system that did not provide sufficient enrichment opportunities and a lack of after-school opportunities to nurture her talents in English, the humanities, and the sciences.
-Karine decides to pursue research in education with the aim of revolutionizing and transforming education for bright, high-achieving students.
+The team is motivated by their own frustrations in a school system that did not provide sufficient enrichment opportunities and a lack of after-school opportunities to nurture students with talents in English, the humanities, and the sciences.

 2004